skesharaju/CityLink/HELP.md

 Enhancements:
     1. GraphDB can be used for storing the data
-    2. More endpoints can be exposed to print the full path instead of yes/no if the connection exists
+    2. More endpoints can be exposed to print the full path instead of yes/no
+     if the connection exists
     3. Proper Junit test coverage has been done but full Integration testing can be added
-    3. Given the distance between, shorted distance between the nodes can be implemented.
+    3. Given the distance between all the nodes, shortest distance between the nodes can be implemented.

 ###
    1. User passes Origin and Destination cities as part of request params